Tuesday, 17 December 2024

 the Rabbonim of the CJCUC;

-and this project has also been supported by Rav Dov Meir Stein (d.2020) of blessed memory and other members of his Nascent Sanhedrin Project currently under my Sandak, Nasi Meir Hakak HaLevi.
+and this project has also been supported by Yisroel Ben Naftali haKoen (Yeshayahu Hollander d.2025) and Rav Dov Meir Stein (d.2020) of blessed memory as well as other members of his Nascent Sanhedrin Project currently under my Sandak, Nasi Meir Hakak HaLevi.

-The main source for this article is "Christmas Around the World" and the author's family.
+Main sources for this article are Rabbi Yeshayahu Hollander, Rabbi Dov Meir Stein, Rabbi Yoel Schwartz, Rabbi Steinsaltz, "Christmas Around the World" and the author's family.